Patent Certificate: Everything You Need to Know

 Finding businesses that want to license your patent can be challenging.
 Because major corporations have their own research and development departments staffed with engineers and scientists, they rarely purchase inventions from independent creators.
 It will be up to you to prove your invention has value.

 If you need help with obtaining a patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.